Nosh-Ware/NIMPlusPlus/README.md

-# NIM Plus
+# NIM Plus Plus
- A slightly uograded version of NIM, used for my education
+ A slightly upgraded version of NIM, used for my education